Sunblinded Trilogy

 Can’t-Wait Wednesday

 Can’t-Wait Wednesday is a weekly meme hosted at Wishful Endings, to spotlight and discuss the books we’re excited about that we have yet to read.
 Generally they’re books that have yet to be released.
-This week’s Can’t-Wait offering: Abduction of a Slave – Book 4 of the Eye of Isis series by Dana Stabenow
+This week’s Can’t-Wait offering: Starstrike – Book 2 of the Moonstorm series by Yoon Ha Lee

 Read More...